LimeChain/gosemble/docs/docs/overview/runtime-architecture.md

 #### No concurrency

-In Polkadot, parallelism is achieved through Parachains.
+In Polkadot, concurrency is achieved through Parachains.